fonoster/routr/docs/getting-started-routing.md

 And voila!
 That's all the configuration you need for intra-domain communication.
 For calls outside the domain, see "Domain Egress Routing" section and to receive calls from the PSTN check section "Domain Ingress Routing"

 > To setup your sip devices use information found in `config/agents.yml`.
-Also, you must use the Host/IP of Arke server as
+Also, you must use the Host/IP of Routr server as
 > the OUTBOUND PROXY of your sip device.

 **Routing Rules**